 So be sure to check the guidelines for the province you are moving to and accordingly present your offer to the landlord.

-5. Explore condos rented out by individual owners
+5. Explore condos or basement apartments rented out by individual owners

-It can be relatively easier to find a condo or apartment that’s owned by individual landlords versus those that are owned by property management firms or large institutional investors.
+It can be relatively easier to find a condo or basement apartment that’s owned by individual landlords versus those that are owned by property management firms or large institutional investors.
 The application process for apartments located in rental buildings is usually very strict and offers little to no flexibility in terms of credit and employment verification.
-However, in a condo setting, most landlords are individuals and might be open to accepting you as a tenant, subject to your reliability.
+However, individual landlords may be more willing to understand your unique situation as a unique and make an exception to accept you as a tenant, subject to your reliability.

 6. Consider neighbourhoods that are away from prime locations